Gigacore Switches and Avid S6L

 GigaCore switches support AVB / Milan.
 In the current firmware versions (as of writing: GigaCore v1.4.1 of gen2 and GigaCore v3.1.0 for gen1), AVB is enabled by default on all ports.
 Enabling AVB on GigaCore To enable AVB on second generation ...

-• Using AVB on Luminex Switches - Original GigaCore line
+• Using AVB on Luminex Switches - Gen1 GigaCore line

 Luminex GigaCore switches are Avnu Certified with firmware version 2.8.0 and later.
 All GigaCore switches, including legacy devices already installed in the field, will be capable of receiving this firmware update.
 No additional service charges or ...